Miloas/modes.nvim/readme.md

+> **Warning** This is an experimental, more opinionated alternative to the main branch.
+Do not expect feature parity.
+Not recommended for personal use.

 # modes.nvim

 > Prismatic line decorations for the adventurous vim user

-**Note: This is an experimental branch.
-Many features are missing from the main branch.
-Not recommended for personal use.**

 ![modes.nvim](https://user-images.githubusercontent.com/1474821/127896095-6da221cf-3327-4eed-82be-ce419bdf647c.gif)

 ## Install

 Use your favourite package manager.
-No setup required.

 ```lua
 {